SamatarMumin/csci3055u-project-template/README.md

 ## About the language

 > Kotlin is a statically typed programming language based around java virtual machine.
-A programming languague suited towards Android developers helping for the creation of apps.
+A programming languague suited towards Android developers helps for the bulding of apps. using aggressive type interferce, meaning it can tell what type of data a function is using based on the code and hows its used.
+Kotlin uses aggressive type interferce, meaning it can tell what type of data a function is using based on the and how its being used.
+This language is very smilar to the popular Java.
 >
+# History
 > - Created by Jetbrains the founders of intelij, Kotlin was founded in 2012
-> - Kotlin uses aggressive type interferce, meaning it can tell what type of data a function is using based on the and how its being used.
+> - Name "Kotlin" comes from the island near St.Petersburg.
+One of the goals was to have a compile time that can rival Java

 ## About the syntax